petergeoghegan/pg_hexedit/README.md

 ## Initial setup on MacOS

-These steps should help you install pg_hexedit on MacOS (tested on Catalina and Apple Silicon with installed [Homebrew](https://brew.sh/)):
+These steps should help you install pg_hexedit on MacOS (tested on Catalina and Apple Silicon M1 on Sequoia 15.6 with installed [Homebrew](https://brew.sh/)):

 1. `brew install automake autoconf libtool wxmac`